Eco-Ability Reading Group

 Disability, Environmental & Animal Justice

-The Eco-Ability Reading Group: Disability, Environmental & Animal Justice will take place on the 1st Friday of the month in 2025 (always 3-4.30pm UK).
+The Eco-Ability Reading Group: Disability, Environmental & Animal Justice took place on the 1st Friday of the month from Jan - June 2025.

 -